Reading Time: 3 minutes

 Let me know if you’d be open to sharing your thoughts, and I’d be happy to discuss more details with you!

 Some interesting things here.
 First, the email took some steps to personalize, using mail merge or maybe something like the powerful Pitchbox.
 They didn’t have my name, so I got “Hi there”.
 But, they did customize the email to speak to one of my posts, All Your Content Doesn’t Matter Without Meaning.
 As the writer of that piece, I immediately picked on the reference within the first line of this email.
 Finally, they closed the email asking questions.
 This email is intended to be their first touch – meaning, they wanted me to write back to continue the funnel.
 And what better way to do that than ask a question?
 To “bait me” if you will, and pander to my massive ego.
-These question, however, weren’t well connected to the theme of my piece.
+These questions, however, weren’t well connected to the theme of my piece.
 That threw me a bit, but as I soon found out, they were leading me down a path.

 I’ve gotten a few of these emails from big brands for the Greenlane blog.
 I’ve also seen more and more of these coming to my colleagues and clients.
 It’s awfully similar to what all smart SEOs do (my agency included), but with a few specific twists.